This One Product Is My Secret Weapon for Skin That Glows All Day Long

 Formula: Water-based with silicones

-Victoria Beckham and Augustinus Bader?
+Victoria Beckham Beauty and Augustinus Bader?
 Sign me up.
-I practically gasped when I saw the Victoria Beckham Cell Rejuvenating Priming Moisturiser, and I was even more impressed after trying it out.
-It truly adds radiance to the skin, and although it's an investment, I will continue to repurchase it again and again.
+I nearly gasped when I saw the Victoria Beckham Cell Rejuvenating Priming Moisturiser, and I was even more impressed after trying it.
+It truly adds radiance to the skin, and although it's an investment, I will continue to repurchase it.

 Pros